About The Lukeion Project

 His publication of the Greek and Hellenistic oil lamps from Troy was the first formal publication on this topic in over a century of excavation at the site.
 Regan has spoken in such diverse settings as the Cincinnati Art Museum lecture series, the North American Christian Convention, the Cincinnati Women’s Club, schools and home school co-ops across Ohio, and was also a participant in a Congress on Cypriot archaeology held in Göteborg, Sweden.
 Regan’s teaching experience includes classes at Cincinnati Christian University, the University of Cincinnati, and the Institute for Learning in Retirement.

-Regan and his wife, Amy, live in Holly Springs, NC, where they home school their 3 children.
+Regan and his wife, Amy, live near Nashville, TN, where they home school their 2 sons (their eldest has now graduated).

 - B.A.
 Ministries (Midwest Christian College – now Ozark Christian College)